RNA Editing as a Biomarker of Antidepressant Response in Unipolar and Bipolar Depression (EDIT-ANDRE)

 - No

-Inclusion Criteria: * Adult females and males, aged 18-65 years * Must have the capacity to understand study procedures, to comply with them for the entire length of the study, and to provide informed consent. * Current major depressive episodes associated with MDD, BD-I, or BD-II, confirmed using the SCID-IV-CV. * Symptom severity score on the Quick Inventory for Depressive Symptomatology - Clinician (QIDS-C16) \> 10. * Ability to travel for assessment visits. * Negative urine pregnancy test for people of childbearing potential * People of childbearing potential must be using an acceptable m…
+Inclusion Criteria Participants must meet all the following criteria to be eligible for the study: 1.
+Adult females and males, aged 18-65 years 2.
+Must have the capacity to understand study procedures, to comply with them for the entire length of the study, and to provide informed consent.
+3. Current major depressive episodes associated with MDD, BD-I, or BD-II, confirmed using the SCID-IV-CV.
+If a participant has already completed a structured diagnostic interview within the last 2 years or participated in any of the following studies and provided consent to use their information in future…

 Interventions